Condenser blowing hot air

 HVAC

-The answer to 'condenser blowing hot air' is that the most common cause is a problem with the condenser unit.
-This could be due to a refrigerant leak, a malfunctioning compressor, or a clogged condenser coil.
-The symptoms include the condenser fan running but the air coming out being hot instead of cool.
+The answer to 'condenser blowing hot air' is that the most common causes are a refrigerant leak, a malfunctioning compressor, or a blocked or dirty condenser coil.
+Symptoms include the condenser fan running but the air coming out being hot, and the system not cooling the home effectively.
+Solutions may include repairing refrigerant leaks, replacing the compressor, or cleaning the condenser coil.

 Step-by-Step Guide